 But He knows far more than all the scientists will ever know.

 So, while we are looking at all these qualities that God has, the important thing to realise is that He is perfect and that we can totally trust Him.

 He is totally committed to what He has said in His Word, the Bible.

 We can totally trust and rely upon His promises.

-We’ve looked at what God is like above, but we didn’t look at knowing God as father, as our Heavenly Father.
+So far we have looked at what God is like, but we haven’t looked at knowing God as Father, as our Heavenly Father.

 And John wrote:

 How great is the love the Father has lavished on us, that we should be called children of God!
 And that is what we are!”1 John 3:1 NIV